 RADT 1102 PATIENT CARE AND PROTECTION I. Principles of routine and emergency patient care.
 Infection control and medication administration will be emphasized.
+This course requires completion of the Arkansas Mandated Reporter Online Training course.

 RADT 1214 POSITIONING PROCEDURES I. Radiographic positioning of the chest, abdomen, and gastrointestinal tract along with biliary and renal systems.
-Emphasis on evaluating patient condition and pathologies to obtain a diagnostic radiograph. \Laboratory is required with this course.
+Emphasis on evaluating patient condition and pathologies to obtain a diagnostic radiograph.
+Laboratory is required with this course.